Arrested at the Los Angeles Airport (LAX )?

 weapon charges are dropped and the defendant will not have a conviction on their record.

-about the pros and cons of Diversion.
+the pros and cons of Diversion.

 Possession of Controlled Substances

 It is illegal to possess a controlled substance in California.
 Controlled